NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 14. Pittsburgh Steelers (2-1, LW: 15)

 Not all is well with the Steelers.
 We still need to see more consistency on offense (and for the love of everything, please don't run the ball on every single second-and-long).
-But wins are wins and the Steelers are figuring things out at 2-1.
-It would have been worse if Deshaun Watson didn't give them some easy points or Josh McDaniels didn't completely blow an easy field-goal decision.
+But wins are wins, and the Steelers are figuring things out at 2-1.
+It would have been worse if Deshaun Watson didn't give them some easy points, or Josh McDaniels didn't completely blow a late-game decision.

 13. New Orleans Saints (2-1, LW: 9)

-Once the Saints knew that Derek Carr was hurt bad, there had to be more urgency to close out a 17-0 lead in the fourth quarter.
-But they blew that game, allowing the Packers to outscore them 18-0 in the fourth quarter, and now Carr might miss a few weeks.
+Once the Saints knew that Derek Carr was badly hurt, there had to be more urgency to close out a 17-0 lead in the fourth quarter.
+But they blew that game, allowing the Packers to outscore them 18-0 in the fourth quarter, and now Carr might miss a few weeks with an injured shoulder.
 That's how a great start to the season turns sour over about an hour.

 12. Green Bay Packers (2-1, LW: 14)